 - The extent to which this activity affects the site is currently unquantified; there have been no recent records of damage to the site caused by scuba diving/snorkelling.
-However, the potential for damage/disturbance necessitates continual monitoring.
+However, there is potential for damage/disturbance, therefore should be continually monitored.